epfl-ada/ada-2023-project-perrysplatypuses/README.md

 # Title
 ## Abstract:
-A 150 word description of the project idea and goals.
-What’s the motivation behind your project?
-What story would you like to tell, and why?

-As humans, we tend to divide everything we see into the categories.
-It's also true for the charactes in the movies we see.
-Actors and movie-makers can utilize this knowledge to their advantage.
-We want to use the data-driven approach to obtain the clusters of the movie characters which we call archetypes and use this archetypes to gain meaningful insights about peoples characters preference.
+In our daily lives, we naturally categorize everything we encounter, including the characters in the movies we love.
+Our goal is to employ a data-driven approach to find clusters of movie characters or archetypes.
+By using these archetypes, we aim to uncover valuable insights into people's preferences for character traits.
+Using this knowledge, we can not only help movie creators but also look into the prevailing cultural, social, and psychological dynamics.

 ## Research Questions:
 - Which clusters can we obtain from the plots of the movies?